Rich snippets can help you increase your organic CTR by making your content stand out in the SERPs.

 Do you want to know how?

-In this post, we’ll discuss what they are, why they’re important, and how to get them.
+This short guide will discuss what they are, their importance, and how to get them.

 What Are Rich Snippets?